InSourceIO/InSourceIO.github.io/_posts/post/2016-04-30-weekly-update-april-30.md

 Step 3: Pick a theme
 ---

 This drives me crazy.
 I have done extensive web development in the past.
 But it takes forever.
 I'm not rolling my own website anymore, I just don't have time for it.
 So what to do?
-Luckily, there are lots of free themes available by people who are for more passionate about this aspect of development than I am.
+Luckily, there are lots of free themes available by people who are far more passionate about this aspect of development than I am.
 But even as you start the journey of choosing a theme, whether for Jekyll, Wordpress, Squarespace, Wix, or another CMS solution, you realize one thing very quickly.

 This sucks.
 Not all themes are created equal.
 Further, most themes do a good job of giving a demo for the basic content, but are not good at giving you a comprehensive set of styles and options for building out a full-fledged website.
 What if I want to embed videos?
 What if I want an image gallery?
 What if I need to embed code snippets, quotes, or other content?
 What if I want a comprehensive set of consistent icons that goes beyond what the demo provides?
 Does it have styles for that?
 Are there multiple layouts to add some variety so the whole site doesn't look like it was kicked out in half a day by a college student?

 Another thing about Jekyll themes that I noticed right away, is that they are basically completely custom frameworks unto themselves.
-Each one is as different as the other, so that choosing a theme, is almost as heavy a decision as choosing the framework it's built upon.
+Each one is as different as the other, so that choosing a theme is almost as heavy a decision as choosing the framework it's built upon.

 Luckily, I stumbled across [Feeling Responsive][4].
 While the look and feel needs some work, though it's quite nice as it is, the thing that struck me about this theme is that it was very comprehensive.
-Like when I see a Hollywood actor who has a band on the side, and you come to find out they're actually talented, I was impressed.
-It takes something above and beyond to create a theme this comprehensive, even if half the tools are given to you by a tool like Jekyll.
+Like when you see a Hollywood actor who has a band on the side, and you come to find out they're actually talented, I was impressed.
+It takes something above and beyond to create a theme this comprehensive, even if half the tools are given to you by something like Jekyll.

 Step 4: Start building
 ---